Michal-Lesniak/backendSynergyProject/README.md

 ## Installation and Usage Instructions
 1. Make sure that on your local computer you have installed Docker nad Docker-Compose.
-2. Pull images from dockerHub
-2.1 Paste command to terminal in directory which is docker-compose.yml file:
+2. Pull images from dockerHub, paste below commands to terminal in directory which is docker-compose.yml file:
 - "docker pull michalles1/synergy-api:firstpush"
 - "docker pull michalles1/synergy-database:firstpush"
 3. In current directory pass to terminal "docker-compose up".